kirkja-leikjahonnunar/kirkja/Client/Worlds/README.md

 ## Contexts
 There is no limit to the number of contexts a world can have.

 A **context** is an entity from which a player's [voidling](../Voidling) may request control.
 The amount and type of control depends on amount of affinity the context has built towards the player.
-Some contexts may have prerequisites that need to be met before a voidling is granted a control seat within the context.
-Contexts may contain multiple seats for multiple players.
+Some contexts may have prerequisites that need to be met before a voidling is granted a _control seat_ within the context.
+May contexts may contain multiple seats for multiple players?

 ## Affinity
-*Values: 0 - 100*
+*Values: `0` - `100`*

 Affinity is the measurement of how well the player is regarded by the context.
 The levels of affinity and the rewards for having high amounts affinity vary per context.

-### Gaining Affinity for Habitation
+### Gaining Affinity
-Once we find an appropriate context, we intersect our voidling with the context and request habitation privileges.
-In basic contexts, the _default affinity_ is already high enough to gain a habitation seat.
+Once we find an appropriate context to hop in, we intersect our voidling with the context and request habitation privileges.
+In basic contexts, the _default affinity_ is already high enough to gain a control seat.

-> Example, an NPC quest giver allows our voidling to inhabit them in order to complete a quest.
-If we achieve the quest with little harm to the NPC, we gain affinity, we unlock a new ability, and they will also increase our affinity with their associates.
+> Example, an NPC quest giver could allow our voidling to inhabit them in order to complete a particular quest.
+If we achieve the quest with little harm to the NPC, we gain more affinity that if we completed it with serious harm.
+We unlock new context abilities, as we progress, and gain the trust of their associates, allowing us to grow into new contexts.

 ### Params
 - Player controller.